of services related to the memoQ technology, provided by memoQ Ltd.

 c) Customer shall rent at least one memoQ project manager license as part of the Service.

 d) The licenses shall remain active as long as the Customer’s agreement is in effect and the Service is not cancelled by either the Customer or the Provider.

 12.6.
-Restriction of the amount of data: The storage used by Customer’s memoQ cloud server shall not exceed 5 (five) gigabytes.
-A higher storage allowance may be negotiated with Provider.
+Restriction of the amount of data: Unless agreed otherwise, the storage used by the Customer’s memoQ cloud server shall not exceed 10 (ten) gigabytes, including all database and file system space.

 13. Subscribing to the service.
 Payment of the service fee: A memoQ cloud server subscription is available at a monthly subscription fee.
 The monthly subscription fee is available to Customer at all times through Provider’s website, under Customer’s account information.